DustinWehr/disjoint-intervals-set-python/README.md

 ## Why `blist`-based implementation is worse than `list`-based

+I think it is just because blist's get and set are significantly slower.

+**NO the following explanation appears wrong, based on 9 Feb 2021 tests**:

-The apparent advantage of `list` over `blist` disappeared when I changed:
+The apparent advantage of `blist` over `list` disappeared when I changed:
 ```
 self._inter = self._inter[:ibl_s] + self._ListOrBList([(s,e)]) + self._inter[ibl_e:]
 ```